pbinspanish/personal-website/content/projects/yashpatelphotos/index.md

 link: "https://www.instagram.com/patelhensonphotos/"
 ---

-Respository of my adventures in photography, with @yash_patel14.
+Respository of my adventures in photography, with [Yash Patel](https://darkishlocket10.github.io/).
 For every one you see, there's a thousand you don't.